krusesw/SeniorDesign/2 - Project Description/Project Description.md

 For the project to beconsidered a success, it needs to be entertaining and the AI to be successful in defeating the player

 #### Entertainment metric
 If our game is entertaining, then players will return to the game to play again.
-This metric is called retention, and our exact measure of retention success is as follows:\If 50% ofplayersreturn to the game at least onceandplay at least 2 hours in the first weekof having the game, then the game will be considered entertaining.
+This metric is called retention, and our exact measure of retention success is as follows:\
+If 50% of players return to the game at least once and play at least 2 hours in the first week of having the game, then the game will be considered entertaining.

 #### AI success
 The way we will determine success of our algorithm is that for every x games the player plays, then the Algorithm won a percentage equal to:\